iamdarshanshah/spring-boot-rabbitmq-elk/README.md

-# rmqTest
+# RabbitMQ-SpringBoot-ELK
-POC for sending logs to logstash via rabbit mq
+POC for injesting messages into logstash, published from a rabbitMQ queue via a springboot application.